omeaman2/Project_RTOS/README.md

 TODO
 ---
- - [] Test if KissFFT works on FreeRTOS.
+ - [✓] Test if KissFFT works on FreeRTOS.
  - [✓] Add KissFFT source (perhaps as submodule) to this git.
- - [] Check KissFFT licensing and with regard to copying of code.
+ - [✓] Check KissFFT licensing and with regard to copying of code.
+ A: Can be used just fine.

 All information from last school year